-Before a student can legally work, the following paperwork must be submitted to the payroll and disbursements office:
+Before a student can access the Online Application on JobX or legally work, the following paperwork must be submitted to the payroll and disbursements office:

 - Form I-9 Employment Eligibility Verification (must be filled out in person, and with appropriate identification)

 - Form M-4 Massachusetts Employee's Withholding Exemption Certificate